couds/react-bulma-components/documentation/docs/components/columns/responsiveness.md

 sidebar_label: Responsiveness
 ---

-import Columns from 'react-bulma-components/lib/components/columns';
-import Notification from 'react-bulma-components/lib/components/notification';
-import Section from 'react-bulma-components/lib/components/section';
+import { Columns, Notification, Section } from 'react-bulma-components';

 You can specify at what viewport size should `Columns` be "activated", meaning it will display `Columns.Column` in a row.
 Any viewport smaller